Welcome to some of the team at B Legal. For information on how to contact any of the below please click on their names.

 A mother of four, Nicola spends a lot of time supporting her family, cooking, driving and separating the Chelsea and Arsenal Fans.
 She is a qualified hockey coach and umpire, plays the Classical Guitar and is, we hear, a competent plumber and wine taster!

 Joe joined B Legal in June 2012 having qualified as a Solicitor in Residential Conveyancing in 2009.
-Joe is experienced in all aspects of both freehold and leasehold conveyancing transactions, as well as having some knowledge in Wills a
+Joe is experienced in all aspects of both freehold and leasehold conveyancing transactions, as well as having some knowledge in Wills and Probate matters.

 In his spare time Joe enjoys cooking (and eating!), travelling and spending time with his wife and children.
 Joe is also a keen footballer, having played semi-professionally for a number of local clubs, and is also a qualified football coach.